-For information regarding constitutionality of section 315A of Pub.
-L. 92-225, as added by section 319(a) of

-Pub.
-L. 107-155, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Table of Laws Held Unconstitutional in Whole or in Part by the Supreme
+For information regarding the constitutionality of section 315A of Pub.
+L. 92-225, as added by section 319(a) of Pub.
+L. 107-155, see the Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court on the Constitution Annotated website, constitution.congress.gov.